TinyTrang/NU3DSTool/README.md

 # NU3DSTool
-Must be run on a 64 bit system
+Must be run on a 64 bit windows system.

-Uses an intense amount of ram
+Needs a minimum amount of ram equivalent to size decrypted fat16 3DS nand file.